A year ago (2017) we chose a figure from the whole NotOriginalMinis community to create it from cero.

 BOXES, STICKERS AND PROMOTION

-I have always have the idea to offer the best quality product in all terms.
+I have always have the idea to try to offer the best quality product in all terms.
 With the first figure I sold, I packed it in a wooden box, printed with the customer’s name, with a sublimated illustration and holes to store your brushes.

 It was beautiful but I admit that the investment was too much.
 With Anomandis I wanted to experiment and do the opposite to test the results.
 A simple cardboard box was enough to protect it.
 Each box cost € 0.30.

 I spoke with my local store: Diversity Valdelagrana able to do any project you ask to get numbered stickers from each of the 200 limited copies.
 All of them would be signed and dedicated.
 Each sticker cost € 0.40.